marcioaunmigueis/air_challenge/README.md

 I didn't organize the list ordered by name.
 I had to write a simple map before tableview.reloadData().

-I used searcBarDelegate but I could use also Combine to get every change in searchBar text.
+I used searchBarDelegate to filter the result but I use Combine to get every change in searchBar text is a good alternative.